Marketing Tools For B2B Business Owners

-Before I go into the different options that are easily accessible to small businesses and particularly suitable for B2B businesses, I will start off by saying what I always say to my clients first: random efforts here and there aren’t going to take you far.
-You need to understand your target market firstly, and secondly you need to have a marketing plan so your efforts are structured.
+Before I go into the different options that are easily accessible to small businesses and particularly suitable for B2B businesses, I will start by saying what I always say to my clients first: random efforts here and there aren’t going to take you far.
+You need to understand your target market first, and secondly, you need to have a marketing plan so your efforts are structured.

 Define your target market

-Imagine you are a web design company and you were looking to revamp your own web page.
+Imagine you are a web design company and you are looking to revamp your web page.
 You know what the web trends are and you would like something trendy and simple, less business-like.
-If you look at your customers however, you discover that 80% of them are solicitors, architects, accountants, etc. – all professionals who generally look for a strictly business appearance of their web pages.
-It is often times subconscious but people will trust other people that they feel are somehow similar to themselves.
+If you look at your customers, however, you discover that 80% of them are solicitors, architects, accountants, etc. – all professionals who generally look for a strictly business appearance on their web pages.
+It is often subconscious but people will trust other people that they feel are somehow similar to themselves.
 By changing your web page to a more trendy one, while your clients are traditional in their taste, you might find that you no longer attract the type of clients you have.

-You see, knowing who your customers are and what they are like means that you know their needs and requirements which this in turn means that you understand what would be interesting, appealing and valuable to them.
+You see, knowing who your customers are and what they are like means that you know their needs and requirements which in turn means that you understand what would be interesting, appealing, and valuable to them.
 In other words, you will know what to offer to them and how.

 Put a marketing plan in place

-You have to be patient and keep it up even at busy times – First, you need to decide what tools you will use: i.e. social media (and what in particular), blogs, events, speeches etc.; and how often you will do it: i.e. 3 times a week, once every two weeks, one networking event per month, etc. As you put together your marketing plan, be honest with yourself.
+You have to be patient and keep it up even at busy times.
+First, you need to decide what tools you will use: i.e. social media (and what in particular), blogs, events, speeches, etc. And how often you will do it: i.e. 3 times a week, once every two weeks, one networking event per month, etc. As you put together your marketing plan, be honest with yourself.
 Think about how much time per week you can realistically spend on your marketing.
-It is better to start off with modest but consistent efforts rather than have periods where you are super productive and then not make any marketing efforts for months.
+It is better to start with modest but consistent efforts rather than have periods where you are super productive and then not make any marketing efforts for months.

-You might not have a lot of funds to invest in your marketing and that is ok, we live in an era full of possibilities where to reach out to clients is much easier.
-The problem is that it is easier for everybody and clients end up being bombarded with information and messages which often times they chose to ignore because they are overwhelmed.
+You might not have a lot of funds to invest in your marketing and that is ok, we live in an era full of possibilities where reaching out to clients is much easier.
+The problem is that clients are bombarded with too much information.
+This overload often leads them to ignore the messages, as they feel overwhelmed.
 Ultimately your success will depend on the quality of what you put out there.
-Is it relevant?
-Is it interesting?
-Is it useful?
-Are you being actually helpful?
-And so on and so forth.
-Here’s a few marketing ideas that I find particularly suitable for B2B business owners:
+Is it relevant, interesting, or useful?
+Are you being helpful?
+And so on.
+Here are a few marketing ideas that I find particularly suitable for B2B business owners:

 Social Media

 This comes as no surprise, I know.
-But Social Media can be really beneficial when it comes to reaching out to business clients.
+But Social Media can be beneficial when it comes to reaching out to business clients.
 Once you’ve identified who your clients are, you can afford to spend a little bit of time every week posting articles and information relevant to them.
-Is costs you nothing and can help you build a reputation for somebody who understands that specific group’s needs and problems.
-For argument’s sake, say that your target group were retail shop owners, you might post articles such as ‘5 creative ways to increase client loyalty in stores’.
-All you need to do is a little research on the Internet to come up with your own content.
+It costs you nothing and can help you build a reputation for somebody who understands that specific group’s needs and problems.
+For argument’s sake, say that your target group was retail shop owners, you might post articles such as ‘5 creative ways to increase client loyalty in stores’.
+All you need to do is do a little research on the Internet to come up with your content.

-When it comes to B2B, LinkedIn is particularly useful as you can join groups that fall into the category of your target market and actually personalise your posts to each specific group.
-You can start conversations on topics of interest and share advice, you can re-post how-to videos, infographics etc. Same applies for Twitter which is a little bit ahead in terms of number of users in Ireland.
+LinkedIn is great for B2B.
+You can join groups that match your target market and tailor your posts to each group.
+You can start conversations on topics of interest and share advice, you can re-post how-to videos, infographics, etc. The same applies to Twitter which is a little bit ahead in terms of several users in Ireland.
 LinkedIn, however, is the media that is designed for and targeted at professionals.

 Blogs

-Blogs are popular with B2B professionals who share experience and offer advice by posting articles on their own websites.
+Blogs are popular with B2B professionals who share experiences and offer advice by posting articles on their websites.
 Again, always keep in mind who your target market is and think about what you can offer to these people that is valuable.
-There are different types of blogs, i.e. Advantages / Disadvantages blogs, How to blogs, Tips & Reviews blogs, etc. If you were an accountant, for example, who targets small businesses you might want to write about specific book-keeping software listing its advantages and disadvantages or offer tips on how to make filing of accounting documents easier and less time-consuming.
-Even if you don’t have the confidence to write articles yourself or you don’t have the time to write a blog every week, there’s always professional blog writers who can do that for you at a reasonable cost.
+There are different types of blogs, i.e. Advantages / Disadvantages blogs, How-to blogs, Tips & Reviews blogs, etc. As an accountant targeting small businesses, you could write about specific bookkeeping software, highlighting its pros and cons.
+You might also offer tips on making document filing easier and more efficient.
+If you lack the confidence or time to write articles, professional blog writers can help.
+They offer affordable services to handle your blog content.

 Attend Events

-Choose the events you attend and networking groups you join carefully.
-You might go to such a networking event only once or twice a month but if you are among the right people, you’re your target market perspective, it can be really beneficial.
+Choose the events you attend and the networking groups you join carefully.
+You may attend networking events once or twice a month.
+However, if you’re with the right people and in your target market, it can be beneficial.

 Stay in touch

-Whether it is a Newsletter email that you send out or a phone call, unless it is too often, there is no harm in approaching your past clients just to say hello.
+There’s no harm in reaching out to past clients, whether through a newsletter or a phone call.
+As long as it’s not too frequent, a simple hello can go a long way.
 However, don’t try to sell and talk them into availing of a new service or buying a new product.
-Make sure it’s nice and friendly, with ‘just to say hello’ kind of attitude, simply asking how they are and letting them know you are there.
+Keep it friendly and casual, like a quick hello.
+Ask how they’re doing and let them know you’re there.
 People hate it when they are pushed to buy or bombarded with calls and emails.
 I wouldn’t recommend touching base more often than once every 3/4 months.
 Otherwise, you risk putting them off if they find you annoying.

-Ultimately, with all of your efforts writing blogs, using social media etc., your purpose is to build a reputation for somebody who is knowledgeable and helpful.
-If you can do that, business will come to you and you don’t need to spend thousands on aggressive marketing campaigns convincing people that you are worth it.
+Your goal is to build a reputation as someone knowledgeable and helpful.
+This is achieved through efforts like writing blogs and using social media.
+If you can do that, business will come to you.
+You won’t need to spend thousands on aggressive marketing campaigns to prove your worth.
 Simply demonstrate it through the work you do.
-There’s no tool more powerful than the word-of-mouth and if your posts, blogs, encounters with other professionals, and your work of course, are genuinely aimed at helping people, clients will follow.
+Word-of-mouth is a powerful tool.
+If your posts, blogs, and work genuinely help others, clients will follow.

 Never miss an insight from Paul